fgauna12/AzureRancherHa/README.md

 - Creates two public IPs - One for the load balancer and one for the bastion box.
 - Uses Azure Standard Load Balancer - Standard load balancer can be associated with an availability zone.
   - :warning: Standard load balancers are secure by default.
 Meaning, backend pools will only work if the subnet has an NSG attached.
 - Creates a MySQL server - The MySQL server is used by k3s as the control plane storage in lieu of etcd.
+  - Also creates a firewall rule so that access to the database is only allowed from the virtual network and therefore not from the public internet.
 - Creates a bastion box (aka "jump box") - Admins have to SSH into the bastion box to SSH into the rancher server hosts.
 - Uses Terraform to provision all of it.